 - Adventure: Turn it into an adventure.
 Dress up in your adventure clothes, find the messes, and attack them with your sponges and cleaners.
 We like to go on “treasure hunts” after a holiday.
 For example, we will go on a treasure hunt for our all of our Christmas decorations after Christmas is over.
 We find the decorations and bring them back to a designated spot.
 If something is too high to reach, the kids tell us where it is.
 This helps cut back on those missed decorations you find the day after you put the boxes away!

-- Cinderella: My friend shared this.
+- Imagination: My friend shared this.
 She and her girls pretend they are Cinderella and clean the house.
 When they are done cleaning, they dress up in their princess dresses and have a princess party.
 So find some way to use your imagination to make it fun.

-- Chore Incentives: You can do chore cards, chore jars, sticker charts, lists…whatever keeps everyone motivated.
+- Chore Incentives: You can do chore cards, chore jars, sticker charts, chore chart, lists…whatever keeps everyone motivated.
 Mix it up from time to time.
 Nothing will stay motivational forever–you need to change what you do every so often.
 A chore jar might be working great right now, but in a couple of months, you will want to try something else like a chore chart.

 - Focus on the Serving: “Thank you for cleaning that!
 That is such nice service you are doing!”
 Use positive talk to thank your child for helping with the family chores.
 Even if something is “your job,” it is nice to be thanked for it.